shoetten/maschine/README.md

     # ansible-playbook maschine.yml

 When run, Ansible will prompt for the user password.
-This only needs to be provided on the first run when the user is being created.
-On later runs, providing any password -- whether the current user password or a new one -- will have no effect.
+This only needs to be provided on the first run, when the user is being created.
+On later runs, providing any password -- whether it is the current user password or a new one -- will have no effect.

-## ZSH
+## Shell

 ZSH will be set as the default shell for all users, including root.
 The grml config is used.

-If you wish to add to your `.zshrc` config, add a file under `~/.zsh`, because the default `.zshrc` will be overwritten with the next ansible run.
+If you wish to add to your `.zshrc` config, add a file under `~/.zsh`, because the default `.zshrc` will be overwritten on the next Ansible run.

 ## Special Backup Directories